koalup/docker-oracle-ee-12c/README.md

 https_proxy|\<string\>| |Proxy setting for yum no_proxy|\<string\>| |Proxy setting for yum

+Please be aware that changing the gdbName will change the SERVICE_NAME that you'll need to connect to the database accordingly.

 ### How-To: Run
 Once the image has been built, you can run it in a container by executing the following:
 ```